Ponce Creole: Characteristics

-In their classic study about Ponce architecture, Reed and Torres identified the Ponce Creole style as "a one-storeyed residential masonry dwelling with front lintel doors and side gate, garage with interior ceiling arches, interior walls with wall guards, porch and garage ironwork in wrought-iron, multiple front double doors with four sets of wooden blinds each, porch with simple wooden columns with crowns in the classical tradition, simple door frames, and porch roof of wood and zinc."Socorro Giron.
-Ponce, el teatro La Perla y La Campana de la Almudaina.
-1992. p.481.
+In their classic study about Ponce architecture, Reed and Torres identified the Ponce Creole style as "a one-storeyed residential masonry dwelling with front lintel doors and side gate, garage with interior ceiling arches, interior walls with wall guards, porch and garage ironwork in wrought-iron, multiple front double doors with four sets of wooden blinds each, porch with simple wooden columns with crowns in the classical tradition, simple door frames, and porch roof of wood and zinc."

 Notable architects

 While Ponce had many prominent architects during this period, such as Manuel V. Domenech, Francisco Porrata-Doría, and Alfredo B. Wiechers, it was Blas Silva who distinguished himself in that he actually created a whole new architectural style.

 Adapting the curves of the Art Nouveau to the persistent Neo-classicism of Puerto Rico, Silva succeeded in creating a movement in architecture which broke away from the traditional forms while remaining within them.
 The traditional continuous raised verandah along the front facade is broken up into two and twisted out of its usual linearity into the curved forms preserved today.
-Characteristic of the architecture to abound in Ponce contemporaneous to Castillo 34, for example, is a profusion of aplique, and eclectic combination and juxtaposition of shapes, particularly curvilinear, and a general ostentation of articulation.
+Characteristic of the architecture to abound in Ponce contemporaneous to Castillo 34, for example, is a profusion of applique, and eclectic combination and juxtaposition of shapes, particularly curvilinear, and a general ostentation of articulation.
 The structure at 34 Castillo Street is listed in the National Register of Historic Places.

 Blas Silva was probably the most established of the "wedding-cake architects" and was thus sought after mostly by the "nouveau riche" of the period.
 Silva's houses are among the richest in Ponce, among which the Font-Ubides House (a.k.a.
 Monsanto Residence) stands out for its circular porches.
 Other buildings by Blas Silva include the Frau Residence and the Salazar-Candal Residence, both also listed in the NRHP.

 In addition to Blas Silva, at least ten other architects designed in the Ponce Creole style: Herminio Valls, Francisco Valls, Eduardo Salichs, Alfredo Wiechers, Adolfo Nones, Francisco Grevi, Marcos Ramos, Elias Concepcion, and Miguel Porrata-Doria and Antonio Geigel.